← Back to Blog

 npm install @actions/github

-package grants access to GitHub Actions contexts.
+The @actions/core package interfaces with workflow commands and variables, while @actions/github provides access to GitHub Actions contexts.

 name: "Jira Issue Key Checker"